IsaacMAllen/IsaacMAllen/README.md

 ### Hello World 👋

-I'm an incoming software developer at Cisco Systems and am graduating with my Bachelors in CS from Appalachian State on the 16th!
+I'm an incoming software developer at Cisco Systems and am a recent CS graduate from Appalachian State!
 - :globe_with_meridians: Vist [my website](https://isaacallen.dev)
 - 📫 How to reach me: isaac@isaacallen.dev